 Data professionals need to experiment, visualise their data, and separate their code into very different areas such as input processing, model training, prediction, etc. prython proposes a new paradigm to help them do that.

 Wondering how you can test different models using the same data?
-Here we are using a random forest to identify the three top features.
+Here we use a random forest to identify the three top features.
 We then test two models using these top 3: an SVM and a logistic regression model.
-Everything can be ran with a single click, and results will appear in each panel
+You can run with a single click, and results will appear in each panel

-Here we are bringing three results (from three separate panels) into this panel.
+Here we bring three results (from three separate panels) into this panel.
 Every object created in them will be available in this last one.
 The execution order is marked with a number.

 You can run only one panel, all panels that consume the outputs of this panel, or all panels that act as inputs to this panel

 For each panel, you can see the plots and dataframes generated in it.
 Works will both R standard plots/ggplot , and Python matplotlib/seaborn

 Every panel prints its results into a window that you can expand.
 You can also copy each one of them, and receive any new outputs there.
 Here we use it to compare two different ML models next to each other

 You can add markers that can be clicked to redirect you to any part of the project